lucianogrippa/jar-executor-scanner/README.md

 We can navigate to application at http://localhost:1250/mywebwallet

-Now we need to create application parameters for apply to java command:
+Now we need to create the parameters needed for the application to pass to the java command:

 ```bash
 $ cd env